 There are many tips and tricks to applying gel polish that make the difference between a good application and an application that is too thick or doesn’t last long enough (i.e. chips easily).
 Often, new users of gel polish make small mistakes during the application process and then think that any chipping is due to the formula of the gel.

 We have tested our gel polish countless times and it truly is an amazing 1-step formula.
 You won’t find a better 1-step formula on the market (really!)…so please be patient, read our application instructions carefully, and take your time to familiarize yourself with LMM gel!

 Once you get used to the application process, you will find that this is a fantastic gel that will give you a shiny, colorful, and chip-free manicure for work, play, and travel!

 If you have followed all the basic tips on the application do’s, and you are still face chipping issues, it may be because of the natural oils in your nails.
 In fact, 20% of women have naturally oilier nails just due to body chemistry.

 We recommend that you wipe your nails before you apply gel polish.
-You can use one remover pad to quickly wipe each nail before beginning (before filing the surface) or you can use regular nail polish remover or acetone soaked in a cotton pad.
-This will create a non-oily surface to start your application.
+You can use regular nail polish remover to quickly wipe each nail after filing the surface.
+This will remove the dust from filing and create a non-oily surface to start your application.

 Gel Polish is different from regular nail polish in that you need to “soak” it off.